Wildpack Announces Overnight Marketed Offering

-VANCOUVER, BC, March 21, 2022 /CNW/ - Wildpack Beverage Inc. (TSXV: CANS) (OTC: WLDPF) ("Wildpack" or the "Company") is pleased to announce the launch of a proposed overnight marketed public offering of convertible debenture units (the "Offered Debenture Units") of up to C$10 million (the "Offering").
-The Offering will be led by Canaccord Genuity Corp. (the "Lead Underwriter") on behalf of a syndicate of underwriters to be named (together, the "Underwriters").
+VANCOUVER, BC, March 24, 2022 /CNW/ - Wildpack Beverage Inc. (TSXV: CANS) (OTC: WLDPF) ("Wildpack" or the "Company") is pleased to announce that, further to the Company's announcements on March 21, 2022, it will be launching a proposed overnight marketed public offering of convertible debenture units (the "Offered Debenture Units") of up to C$5 million (the "Offering").
+The Offering will be led by Roth Canada, ULC (the "Lead Underwriter"), on behalf of a syndicate of underwriters to be named (the "Underwriters").
+The Company will no longer be pursuing the non-brokered private placement announced on March 22, 2022.

 Each Offered Debenture Unit will consist of: (i) a principal amount 8% convertible unsecured debenture (the "Convertible Debentures") maturing four years from the closing of the Offering (the "Maturity Date"); and (ii) 500 common share purchase warrants (the "Warrants"), with each Warrant entitling the holder thereof to acquire one common share for a period of two years from the closing of the Offering.
 The terms of the Offering set out herein are indicative terms only and the definitive size of the Offering, issue price per Offered Debenture Unit, face value of the Convertible Debentures, the number of Warrants and exercise price of each Warrant will be determined in the context of the market.